willitscale/system-status-monitor/README.md

  total             2584K
 ```

-Yes, I could have written it in another technology like PHP/Python, but I wanted it to be able to run natively without a runtime environment overhead.
+Yes, I could have written it in another technology like PHP/Python, but I wanted it to be able to run it natively without a runtime environment's overhead.

 ![Meme](https://raw.githubusercontent.com/willitscale/system-status-monitor/main/res/meme.jpg?raw=true)